A-Jordan-95/COP4521_python_project/README.md

                         and robots to avoid. maybe the computer pieces are hidden under rocks but some rocks set off a switch that lets in more robots to avoid?
 WORKLOAD:
-  -necessary tasks to split up:
+  -necessary tasks to split up: (PUT YOUR NAME AFTER STUFF YOU WANT TO DO!)
     -1. gathering/drawing graphics for the following sprites:
       -player/s
       -enemy/ies